PORTUGALXPERT PROPERTY GUIDE

 2. Requirements

-Next, we cover the requirements to purchase property in Portugal.
-From obtaining your Portuguese fiscal number (NIF) to setting up a local bank account and deciding on legal representation, we'll walk you through each requirement.
+Next, we cover the requirements to purchase property in Portugal, where we'll walk you through each requirement from getting a fiscal number to a legal representative.
 This section aims to simplify and clarify what's needed to move forward.

 NIF (fiscal number)

 To buy property, secure mortgages, and conduct other financial transactions in Portugal, you'll need a Portuguese fiscal number, known as a NIF (Número de Identificação Fiscal).
-Recognizing the importance of this, we have partnered with Bordr, a service that streamlines the process of obtaining a NIF for our clients.
+Recognizing the importance of this, we have partnered with Bordr, a service that streamlines the process of obtaining a NIF.

 Bank Account